HomeSpan/HomeSpan/docs/Reference.md

     * *timeZone* - specifies the time zone to use for setting the clock.
 Uses standard Unix timezone formatting as interpreted by Espressif IDF.
 Note the IDF uses a somewhat non-intuitive convention such that a timezone of "UTC+5:00" *subtracts* 5 hours from UTC time, and "UTC-5:00" *adds* 5 hours to UTC time.
 If *serverURL=NULL* this field is ignored; if *serverURL!=NULL* this field is required
     * *logURL* - the URL of the Web Log page for this device.
 If unspecified, defaults to "status"
   * example: `homeSpan.enableWebLog(50,"pool.ntp.org","UTC-1:00","myLog");` creates a web log at the URL *http<nolink>://HomeSpan-\[DEVICE-ID\].local:\[TCP-PORT\]/myLog* that will display the 50 most-recent log messages produced with the WEBLOG() macro.
 Upon start-up (after a WiFi connection has been established) HomeSpan will attempt to set the device clock by calling the server "pool.ntp.org" and adjusting the time to be 1 hour ahead of UTC.
-  * when attemping to connect to *timeServerURL*, HomeSpan waits 10 seconds for a response.
-If no response is received after the 10-second timeout period, HomeSpan assumes the server is unreachable and skips the clock-setting procedure.
-Use `setTimeServerTimeout()` to re-configure the 10-second timeout period to another value
+  * when attemping to connect to *timeServerURL*, HomeSpan waits 120 seconds for a response.
+This is done in the background and does not block HomeSpan from running as usual while it tries to set the time.
+If no response is received after the 120-second timeout period, HomeSpan assumes the server is unreachable and skips the clock-setting procedure.
+Use `setTimeServerTimeout()` to re-configure the 120-second timeout period to another value
   * see [Message Logging](Logging.md) for complete details

 * `void setTimeServerTimeout(uint32_t tSec)`
-  * changes the default 10-second timeout period HomeSpan uses when `enableWebLog()` tries set the device clock from an internet time server to *tSec* seconds
+  * changes the default 120-second timeout period HomeSpan uses when `enableWebLog()` tries set the device clock from an internet time server to *tSec* seconds

 * `void setWebLogCSS(const char *css)`
   * sets the format of the HomeSpan Web Log to the custom style sheet specified by *css*